Skip navigation

 As a liaison John worked with Mt.
 Pleasant, Kitsilano, Dunbar, and Kerrisdale Community Centres as equal partners.

 As a commissioner, John was successful in preventing the seeking of injunctions to move people from Oppenheimer, Strathcona, and CRAB Parks (2018-2022).
-John met regularly with the unhoused people, and their advocates, at each location.
+John met regularly with unhoused people, and their advocates, at each location.
 He also met with nearby residents to hear their valid concerns.

-John's first term was a period of consistently working for those who are more vulnerable in our City.
+John's first term was a period of consistently working for those who are more vulnerable in our city.

 Commissioner Irwin introduced a motion at the Park Board on March 28, 2022.
 If passed, this motion asked that the Park Board chair request that the Oakridge Park mall owners contract with Park Board staff and gardeners to attend to this specific park.
 Our parks should be maintained by our unionized staff with their long experience in delivering horticultural excellence.